Sarav-S/aspire-code-challenge/README.md

 - `LoanRejected` - Triggered when admin rejects the loan.
 Can fire either SMS or Email.
 - `LoanClosed` - Triggered when customer pays all the term dues.

+## Code Coverage

+I've ensured all of my code is properly tested with testcases.
+You can find the code coverage of my application under the `html` folder

 ## Unhandled Cases

 I've not handled the following scenarios for this lite version